-Electronic cigarettes gaining awareness, useFebruary 28th, 2013 by Michael Felberbaum in Health /
+Electronic cigarettes gaining awareness, useFebruary 28, 2013 by Michael Felberbaum in Medicine & Health / Health

 Increased awareness and use of electronic cigarettes in the U.S. outlined in a study released Thursday highlights the need for government regulation and evaluation, the head of the Centers for Disease Control and Prevention's office on smoking and health said.